 Degradation mechanism: differential swelling caused by suction gradients (from Cardoso, 2009) and an example of degradation caused on marl sample by suction

 Installation of automatic suction oedometer

 New automatic test equipment: load frame, sample cell, pressure/volume controllers for water and air, data logger with connected force, axial displacement, pore water pressure and air pressure transducers

 Vapour equilibrium test method (IST Lisbon)

-Suction tests using HYPROP apparatus (FCGE Ljubljana)
+Suction measurement using HYPROP apparatus (FCGE Ljubljana)

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of Croatian Science Foundation.